Double-slit experiment: History

-Fig. 442 in a 1807 book about Young's lectures with a caption by Young that reads: “the manner in which two portions of coloured light, admitted through two small apertures, produce light and dark stripes or fringes by their interference.”
+Fig. 442 in an 1807 book about Young's lectures with a caption by Young that reads: “the manner in which two portions of coloured light, admitted through two small apertures, produce light and dark stripes or fringes by their interference.”

 In 1801, Thomas Young presented a famous paper to the Royal Society entitled "On the Theory of Light and Colours" which explained interference phenomena like Newton's rings in terms of wave interference.
 The first published account of what Young called his 'general law' of interference appeared in January 1802, in his book A Syllabus of a Course of Lectures on Natural and Experimental Philosophy:But the general law, by which all these appearances are governed, may be very easily deduced from the interference of two coincident undulations, which either cooperate, or destroy each other, in the same manner as two musical notes produce an alternate intension and remission, in the beating of an imperfect unison.

 In 1803, Young followed up with demonstrations of optical interference using sunlight, pinholes and cards.
 These demonstrations played a crucial role in the understanding of the wave theory of light, challenging the corpuscular theory of light proposed by Isaac Newton, which had been the accepted model of light propagation in the 17th and 18th centuries.
 As part of his discussion of these experiments he describes a double slit experiment.
 There is some question as to whether he ever actually performed a double-slit interference experiment.
 Later discovery of the photoelectric effect demonstrated that under different circumstances, light can behave as if it is composed of discrete particles.
 These seemingly contradictory discoveries, now called wave-particle duality, made it necessary to go beyond classical physics and take into account the quantum nature of light.